vladanan/mega-increment/README.md

 ***Tip:*** *Date: If you want to increase only months then don't increase days by 30 because not all months have 30 days.
 Better select only month and increment by appropriate stepping.*
 ***Tip:*** *To increase minutes and hours by seconds then multiply minutes with 60 and hours by 3600.*
 - If you use decimal stepping on date and time i.e. inputting stepping of 0.333333 they will be incremented every third time.
 If you input stepping of 0.25 increment will occur every fourth time, for 0.2 fifth and so on.
 This `fractional stepping` is available also for types: simple, integer numbers and enums.
-- **Some other date and time formats will soon be implemented in extension.**
+- **Some other date and time formats might be implemented in extension.
+If you need some of them please submit feature request at: https://github.com/vladanan/mega-increment/issues**

 [Back to Contents](#Contents)